thiagousa/youtube/installing/kind/Windows/README.md

 ## Prerequisites

 Before starting, ensure you meet the following prerequisites:
 - Docker Desktop for Windows is installed and running.
+[How to install Docker on Windows](https://www.youtube.com/watch?v=8MrnvUSW_34&t=11s)

 - You have administrative access to your Windows machine.

-## Step 1: Install Docker Desktop for Windows

-If Docker Desktop is not already installed, download and install it from the [Docker website](https://www.docker.com/products/docker-desktop).

-After installation, make sure Docker is running.
-You might need to enable Kubernetes in Docker Desktop settings.

-## Step 2: Install kubectl
+## Step 1: Install kubectl

 kubectl is the Kubernetes command-line tool that lets you interact with Kubernetes clusters.
 Install it by following these steps: